dmytrobandak/udacity-self-driving-lane-lines/README.md

 # **Finding Lane Lines on the Road**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 <img src="examples/laneLines_thirdPass.jpg" width="480" alt="Combined Image" />

-Overview
+## Overview
----

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

-In this project you will detect lane lines in images using Python and OpenCV.
-OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.
+In this project we detect lane lines in images using Python and OpenCV.

-To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining your solution.
-We have included template files to be used both for the [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and the [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).The code file is called P1.ipynb and the writeup template is writeup_template.md

-To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

-Creating a Great Writeup
----
-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
-There are three parts to the reflection:

-1. Describe the pipeline

-2. Identify any shortcomings

-3. Suggest possible improvements

-We encourage using images in your writeup to demonstrate how your pipeline works.

-All that said, please be concise!
-We're not looking for you to write a book here: just a brief description.

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.
-Here is a link to a [writeup template file](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).

-The Project
----

-## If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
-If not, you should install the starter kit to get started on this project. ##

-**Step 1:** Set up the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) if you haven't already.

-**Step 2:** Open the code in a Jupyter Notebook

-You will complete the project code in a Jupyter notebook.
-If you are unfamiliar with Jupyter Notebooks, check out [Udacity's free course on Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111) to get started.

-Jupyter is an Ipython notebook where you can run blocks of code and see results interactively.
-All the code for this project is contained in a Jupyter notebook.
-To start Jupyter in your browser, use terminal to navigate to your project directory and then run the following command at the terminal prompt (be sure you've activated your Python 3 carnd-term1 environment as described in the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) installation instructions!):

-`> jupyter notebook`

-A browser window will appear showing the contents of the current directory.
-Click on the file called "P1.ipynb".
-Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.

-**Step 3:** Complete the project and submit both the Ipython notebook and the project writeup
+[//]: # (Image References)

+[image1]: ./writeup_images/1.png
+[image2]: ./writeup_images/2.png
+[image3]: ./writeup_images/3.png
+[image4]: ./writeup_images/4.png
+[image5]: ./writeup_images/5.png

+## Pipeline.

+My pipeline consisted of the following steps:
+- Convolve the image with a Gaussian kernel (in "process_image" of Helper Functions).
+This step is intended to remove noise from images.
+- Convert the images to grayscale (in "process_image" of Helper Functions).
+This step is intended to prep the image for Canny algorithm in the next step.

+![alt text][image1]
+- Detect the edges in the grayscale image using the Canny algorithm (in "process_image" of Helper Functions).

+![alt text][image2]
+- Apply a mask to the image of edges in order to only keep the image segment with lane lines (in "region_of_interest" of Helper Functions).

+![alt text][image3]
+- Extract the line features (white and yellow, no distinction by color) with HoughLinesP from OpenCV that utilizes Hough transform (in "process_image" of Helper Functions).
+- Calculate the slopes for each line feature using its end points.
+Then define two windows of slopes that are appropriate for left and right lane line.
+Assign each line feature to left lane line, right lane line, or neither.
+- Use the end points of line features of the left and right group to create linear fits that serve as our estimate of the lane lines.

+![alt text][image4]
+- Superimpose the original image with the lane lines image using addWeighted from OpenCV.

+![alt text][image5]

+## Potential shortcomings with the current pipeline.

+- There may be marks on the road that are not lane lines.
+Possible sources include imperfections of concrete and tire marks.
+Such marks clutter the image and create noise.
+In the case when these marks are dominant in the picture, identifying the lane lines may become impossible using the current pipeline.

+- Lane line may be worn out, faint, or absent completely.
+For such a segment of the road identifying the position of lane lines with current pipeline is impossible.

-## How to write a README
+## Possible improvements to the pipeline.

-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).
+- One possible strategy to improve upon the current pipeline is to introduce memory.
+By the former I mean a mechanism that incorporates recent history of lane line position into current lane line identification.
+One would need to take into account how fast lane lines can change their position given frames per second of the camera and typical speeds of the vehicle.

+- Another strategy is to use the information about color.
+Given that lane lines are either yellow or white and do not change color, one can leverage this knowledge by applying a color mask to remove noise such as tire marks (black).